ahmedhasandrlnd/Finding_Donors_for_CharityML/README.md

 | Actual_Income<=50K |        6454           |         386          |
 | Actual_Income>50K  |        774            |        1431          |

-Finally we have identified five important features of our optimised model and trained a final model with reduced features.
+Finally, we have identified five important features of our optimised model and trained a final model with reduced features.

 ### Accuracy and F Score
 |     Metric     | Optimized Model with full features | Optimized Model with reduced features |